Xilinx/Embedded-Design-Tutorials/docs/Performance/Performance_Benchmark/Dhrystone/README.md

 ![Alt Text](Images/debug_level.png)

 ## Build Project
-Under the Flow Navigator, Click on Build.
-Once the build is over executable will be generated and build logs can be verified in console.
+Under the Flow Navigator, click Build.
+After the build is over, the executable is generated and you can verify the build logs in the console.
 ![Alt Text](Images/build_image.png)

 # Run the Dhrystone application
-Follow below steps to run the Dhrystone application.
+Execute the following steps to run the Dhrystone application.

 * Insert the SD card with system controller image into the VCK190 board, in the J302 connector.
 Set System controller boot mode to SD1 (SW11 = 0111).